| Price | Bid Increment |

-Fine Russian Feodor Ruckert Shaded Cloisonne Enamel Presentation Cup, of lobed form on long foot, with inverted squat globular base, the domed cover with double headed eagle knop.
-Gilt washed to interiors, the exterior walls with elaborate enamel cartouches of birds, figures, arabesques, scrolling foliage, phoenixes, etc. Rim of cover chased with presentation inscription, "PRESENTED TO WILLIAM GRISCOM COXE BY H.I.M.
-NICHOLAS II CZAR OF RUSSIA 1903."
-Impressed MF, to foot, with Moscow marks, struck to side of cup and interior of cover monogrammed in Cyrillic, for Feodor Ruckert.
+Fine Russian Feodor Ruckert Shaded Cloisonne Enamel Presentation Cup, of gilt silver, of lobed form on long foot, with inverted squat globular base, the domed cover with double headed eagle knop.
+Gilt washed to interiors, the exterior walls with elaborate enamel cartouches of birds, figures, arabesques, scrolling foliage, phoenixes, etc. Rim of cover engraved with presentation inscription, "PRESENTED TO WILLIAM GRISCOM COXE BY H.I.M.
+NICHOLAS III CZAR OF RUSSIA 1903."
+Marked to interior of cover: Cyrillic monogram of Feodor Rückert, double headed eagle.
+Marked to bowl: Cyrillic monogram of Feodor Rückert , to opposite side of bowl oval stamp, Kokoshnik mark for Ivan Sergeyevich Lebedkin (1898 -1914), to small knop, impressed duty mark, and impressed with two marks to base.

-Feodor Ivanovich Ruckert (umlaut over the u), (B. Alsace-Lorraiine, France, 1840 - D. Moscow, Russia, 1917).
+Feodor Ivanovich Ruckert (umlaut over the u), (B. Alsace-Lorraine, France, 1840 - D. Moscow, Russia, 1917).
 His birth name was Friedrich Mauritz Rückert, which he Russified on emigrating to the country in 1855.

 {Approximate dimensions: 16" H.}.